 Failure to comply with the provisions of Act 18/2014 will be considered infringements of the same.
-The sanctions to be imposed on the Issuer for these infringements will be fines of up to $\pounds$ ,500,000 or up to two or three times the amount of the gross benefit obtained by the commission of the relevant infringement (depending on whether it is serious or very serious), if the amount of gross benefit is higher than the amount of the fine to be imposed.
-In addition to the fines, the Issuer may be required to restore things to previous status and to indemnify damages and losses caused.
+The sanctions to be imposed on the Issuer for these infringements will be fines of up to ε 4,500,000 or up to two or three times the amount of the gross benefit obtained by the commission of the relevant infringement (depending on whether it is serious or very serious), if the amount of gross benefit is higher than the amount of the fines, the Issuer may be required to restore things to previous status and to indemnify damages and losses caused.